-Bury St Edmunds Festival 2019, Suffolk
+Bury St Edmunds Festival 2020, Suffolk

-May 16 - May 26
+May 14, 2020 - May 24, 2020

-Spread over 11 days, in 13 different venues and with 50 different events across the pleasant Suffolk town, the locations for the scheduled activities range from the very modern and flexible Apex to the 800-year-old Guild Hall, the Theatre Royal – the last working Regency Playhouse in Britain – and The Abbey Gardens, an English Heritage site with its monastic ruins.
+Spread over 11 days, in 12 different venues and with 50 different events across the pleasant Suffolk town, the locations for the scheduled activities range from the very modern and flexible Apex to the 800-year-old Guild Hall, the Theatre Royal – the last working Regency Playhouse in Britain – and The Abbey Gardens, an English Heritage site with its monastic ruins.

 Diversity is the name of this popular and entertaining festival with something for everyone.
 Music, song, dance, comedy, exhibitions and other art forms are there for all age groups and tastes.
 International, national and local artists take part as the intention that local people have ownership of the festival.

-Bury St Edmunds Festival 2019 Programme
+Bury St Edmunds Festival 2020 Programme

 Accommodation in Bury St Edmunds

 There are a plethora of good hotels and B&Bs to stay in Bury St Edmunds, but if you are too late to book at one of these you could try the medieval village of Lavenham only 11 miles away which has excellent pubs and accommodation, including The Swan at Lavenham.
-If you wish to book a hotel, please use our Hotel Booking Portal.